alexpreynolds/react-seqlogo-demo/README.md

 # react-seqlogo-demo

+**Note: This demo has been integrated into the [`react-seqlogo`](https://www.npmjs.com/package/react-seqlogo) project.
+No further updates to this project will occur.**

 This package demonstrates the use of the [`react-seqlogo`](https://www.npmjs.com/package/react-seqlogo) component, which renders sequence logos in a React application.

 ## Demo